mxklb/boluscalculator/README.md

     Then just open the local index.html file in the web browser et voila ...

 ## Implementation Details
 Think of something like a prototype or egineering app.
 It's developed as a kind of case study for myself, to learn something about web development technologies and intensive insulin therapy calculations ...
 All is implemented from scratch, no libs where used.
 Plain html with css and java-script.
-For offline usage the app make heavy use of html5 technics such as _local storrage_ and _cache.manifest_.
+For offline usage the app makes heavy use of technics such as _local storrage_ and _cache.manifest_.

 I'm sure the implementation could be more elegant.
 Feel free to send me pull requests or append the following todo entries.